-A release definition is one of the fundamental concepts in Release Management.
+A release definition is one of the fundamental concepts in Release Management for Team Services and TFS.
 It defines the end-to-end release process for an application to be deployed across various environments.

 You start using Release Management by authoring a release definition for your application.
 To author a release definition, you must specify the artifacts that make up the application and the release process.